awsdocs/aws-freertos-docs/doc_source/requal-test.md

-# Test for Requalifications<a name="requal-test"></a>
+# Test for Requalification<a name="requal-test"></a>

-As new versions of AWS IoT Device Tester qualification tests are released, as you update your board\-specific packages or device drivers, you can use AWS IoT Device Tester to test your microcontroller boards\.
-For subsequent qualifications, make sure that you have the latest versions of Amazon FreeRTOS and AWS IoT Device Tester and run the qualification tests again\.:
+As new versions of AWS IoT Device Tester qualification tests are released, or as you update your board\-specific packages or device drivers, you can use AWS IoT Device Tester to test your microcontroller boards\.
+For subsequent qualifications, make sure that you have the latest versions of Amazon FreeRTOS and AWS IoT Device Tester and run the qualification tests again\.